TShadwell/Horrible.js/README.md

 Usage
 -----
+If you're not going to hack on the code, you can use an online version [here](http://tshadwell.github.com/horrible.html).

-After you grab the repo off git; that is:
+Otherwise, you can grab the latest version:

 `git clone git@github.com:TShadwell/horrible.js.git`